 - Before you can return a call from your career coach, you’re on a new payroll.

 Sounds far-fetched?
-“Brad” w literally fell into his career.
+“Brad” literally fell into his career.
 As a child, he tripped on the choir loft of his church, landing on top of the organ.
 He became fascinated watching the organ repair specialist who came to fix the damage.
 Eventually, he became the specialist’s apprentice and branched out to his own busy career that lasted over 40 years.
 He loved it.

 “Julie” graduated from law school but couldn’t find a law firm job in her medium-sized city.
-Out of desperation, she took a job in a bank, telling everyone, “I’ll just be here six months.
-I hate banking and I’m not good with nunbers.”
+Out of desperation, she took a senior level job in a bank, telling everyone, “I’ll just be here six months.
+I hate banking and I’m not good with numbers.”
 Three years later, Julie is still with the bank — by choice.
 She likes the job and the people.
 And she keeps getting raises, even in a recession.

 These stories are true.